mjtamlyn/ayb-notes/a-postgres-demystified.md

 Range types - great for from-to timestamps.
 This can be used to prevent time conflicts.

 Full text search works pretty well, for a good number of rows.

+Low level GIS works out of the box, or use PostGIS for more advanced stuff that's optimised.